matijakolaric-com/django-music-publisher/docs/installation.rst

 Code repository for DMP can be found at https://github.com/matijakolaric-com/django-music-publisher.

-Installation
+Installation to a cloud
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

 DMP (Django-Music-Publisher) is based on Django Web Framework (https://djangoproject.org), and requires Python 3 (https://python.org).
-It can be installed to a PC, but installing int into a cloud is highly recommended.
+It can be installed to a PC, but installing it into a cloud is highly recommended.

 Digital Ocean is the recommended provider.